Chapter 2:

 …Laufa?
 The name felt familiar, but she didn’t completely recognise it.
 She tried to reach for her own name, but couldn’t remember anything.
 Anything at all.

 Warm droplets splattered her eyelids.
-She pried them open, and the world slowly came into focus.
-She saw a boy sobbing above her, his mouth twisted in grief.
+She pried them open, and the world slowly came into focus on a young boy.
+He sobbed above her, his mouth twisted in grief.

 “…Killed her…”